fc2115/Mushrooms/README.md

 # Mushrooms
-Group project with myself, Ian Kegler, Yeonjim Kim, Tom Shakespeare, using Machine Learning to predict the edibility of mushrooms.
+Group project with myself, Ian Kegler, Yeonjim Kim, Tom Shakespeare, using multiple Machine Learning models to predict the edibility of mushrooms.

 #### Group-2-Mushrooms_FINAL.ipynb
 The full project code from all 4 members.
 Contains Exploratory, Explanatory, Predictive, and Application sections.